abletech/middleman-website-template/README.md

 # Middleman Website Template

-Here at @abletech, we've standardised on the tools we use to generate static websites.
-The technologies include:

-- Ruby
-- Middleman
-- Node
-- Webpack
-- Sass

 This static site generator template is written for Middleman.
 It contains [plenty of rich features every website should have](./FEATURES.md), such as:

 - Performance improvements